 Students continue to explore basic elements of art and principles of design using a variety of media and techniques.
 Art appreciation and art history are basic to the course.
 Students work on honing their critical analysis skills and recreating traditional as well as contemporary works of art.
 Students will have the opportunity to participate in competitions.
 Students may be required to purchase some materials (art kit or supply list).
 An art fee may be required in some instances.
 Sketchbooks are required.

-Art I is a prerequisite for all other art courses in senior high school.
-Students examine natural and man-made objects, explore the art elements of line, value, texture, color, form, and space.
+Art I is a prerequisite for all other art courses in high school.
+Students examine natural and man-made objects as well as explore the art elements of line, value, texture, color, form, and space.
 Students apply the principles of design, pattern, contract, emphasis, balance, proportion, harmony, rhythm, and movement in developing and creating original artworks using a variety of media and techniques in a general, structured, step-by-step manner.
 Artworks of master artists (traditional and contemporary) as well as fellow students are studied to allow students to grow in the appreciation of art and to develop evaluation skills.

 Art II, Drawing I, Painting I, Ceramics I, Sculpture I and Digital Art Media I

-This course is for students who have successfully completed Art I, or have demonstrated an advanced artistic ability (based on portfolio), an opportunity to further develop their art skills through the use of high-level thinking processes and techniques.
-Concentrated focus will be on scaffolded skills needed to practice various mediums, and to be encouraged to research art works, to practice in-depth design problem solving of compositions and creative processes.
-In 3D the fundamentals of building form, exploration of clay and found objects, creating traditional and contemporary forms, including installations and practicing to become proficient in modeling and construction.
-For the Digital Art students will begin with understaning image manipulation and juxtaposition, transferring of images through a variety of electronic and digital scanning methods and overall using their electronic devices to better understand the basics of the imaging hardware, and various art software programs.
-Students will continue to practice studio habits and time management as the continue to focus on their choice of style.
-Study of contemporary and traditional art, and world cultures will inspire students and help them develop an individual artistic style.
+This course is for students who have successfully completed Art I or have demonstrated an advanced artistic ability (based on portfolio), and is an opportunity to further develop their art skills through the use of high-level thinking processes and techniques.
+Concentrated focus will be on scaffolded skills needed to practice various mediums, and students will be encouraged to research art works and to practice in-depth design problem solving of compositions and creative processes.
+In 3D, the focus is on the fundamentals of building form, exploration of clay and found objects, creating traditional and contemporary forms, including installations and practicing to become proficient in modeling and construction.
+For Digital Art, students will begin with understanding image manipulation and juxtaposition, transferring of images through a variety of electronic and digital scanning methods, using their electronic devices to better understand the basics of the imaging hardware, and utilizing various art software programs.
+Students will continue to practice studio habits and time management as they continue to focus on their choice of style.
+Study of contemporary and traditional art and world cultures will inspire students and help them develop an individual artistic style.